CoolMonii/Super-Windows-11/README.md

 ## Features

-**Zero Telemetry**
+**No Telemetry**
-Core diagnostic and tracking components (CEIP, UnifiedTelemetryClient, Windows Error Reporting) are removed at the image level — not merely disabled via policy.
+Core diagnostic and tracking components (CEIP, UnifiedTelemetryClient, Windows Error Reporting) are removed at the image level, not merely disabled via policy.

 **Fully Unattended Installation**
 Ships with a pre-configured `autounattend.xml` answer file that automates EULA acceptance, skips all OOBE telemetry prompts, and enforces a local account setup.
 No network connection required during installation.